Financial Action Task Force (FATF): Meaning and Objectives

 FATF set standards and promote effective implementation of legal, regulatory and operational measures to combat terror financing, money laundering, human trafficking and other related threats to the integrity of the International Financial System.

-In addition to the regulation of laundering and terrorist financing techniques; the FATF monitors the progress of the member countries on the matters related to reviews money laundering and terrorist financing techniques and counter-measures.
+In addition to the regulation of laundering and terrorist financing techniques; the FATF monitors the progress of the member countries on matters related to reviews money laundering and terrorist financing techniques and counter-measures.

 Recommendations of the FATF;

-The FATF has developed a series of Recommendations that are recognised as the international standard for combating terror funding, money laundering and the proliferation of weapons of mass destruction.
+The FATF has developed a series of recommendations that are recognised as the international standard for combating terror funding, money laundering and the proliferation of weapons of mass destruction.

 FATF issued its first Recommendations in 1990s which were revised in 1996, 2001, 2003 and most recently in 2012 to ensure that they remain up to date and relevant, and they are intended to be fit for universal application.